Leon Camier: British Superbike Championship (2007–2009)

-2007 was his first season in the British Superbike Championship on a Bike Animal Honda.
+2007 was Camier's first season in the British Superbike Championship on a Bike Animal Honda.
 He led the first corners of his very first race and was on the podium in the first three races.
 A crash in race 6 at Silverstone and two eighth places at Oulton Park damaged his momentum however.
 At Snetterton, a bike failure in qualifying saw him start 29th but he moved up to 6th in both races amidst Honda dominance.
 His season ended with a huge crash at Cadwell Park causing a broken left femur and right pelvis.

-For 2008 he joined the GSE Racing Airwaves Ducati team alongside former champion Shane 'Shaky' Byrne.
+For 2008, Camier joined the GSE Racing Airwaves Ducati team alongside former champion Shane 'Shaky' Byrne.
 He finished fifth overall, taking his first three wins.

-For 2009 GSE switched to Yamahas and James Ellison joined as him teammate.
+For 2009, GSE switched to Yamahas and James Ellison joined as him teammate.
 Camier quickly dominated the series, winning even more races than Byrne had in 2008.
 He clinched the title with four races to go fittingly by overtaking closest rival Ellison on the penultimate lap of race 1 at Silverstone.
 Immediately on returning to the pits he was greeted by Niall Mackenzie (the last man to win the BSB title on a Yamaha) decked out in his original 1998 Rob Mac Cadbury's Boost leathers.
 Camier ultimately won a record-breaking 18 races despite only leading out of the first corner twice.
 His success led to the organisers of the series to adopt the "Showdown Rule" for 2010.
 This revised the points system to the split-season format popularly used by saloon-car series in the United States.

 Superbike World Championship (2009–2020)

 After winning the title, Camier was invited to join the Aprilia squad in the Superbike World Championship for the final two races of the season, replacing the injured Shinya Nakano.
 His first meeting at Magny-Cours saw him qualify 16th improving to set the fourth fastest warm-up time.
 Unfortunately, two technical problems meant he took no points.
 However, in the last meeting of the season at Portimao, Camier finished 6th and 7th.

 Camier raced full-time with Aprilia in World Superbike in 2010.
 He finished second to teammate Max Biaggi in race two at Miller Motorsport Park, giving Aprilia their first 1–2 in the series.
 At his home round at Silverstone, Camier started 16th but fought back to finish sixth and third in the two races.

 In late 2017, he signed to compete in the 2018 Superbike World Championship series aboard a Honda Fireblade SP2 for Ten Kate Racing as teammate to Jake Gagne.
 Camier continued with Honda into 2019, for the first time a full factory-backed team, with teammate Ryuichi Kiyonari.

-For the 2020 season he was contracted to ride for Barni Ducati, but continuing shoulder injury problems prevented a start the season and he parted ways with Barni.
+For the 2020 season, Camier was contracted to ride for Barni Ducati, but continuing shoulder injury problems prevented a start the season and he parted ways with Barni.

-Previously he competed since 2015 for MV Agusta Reparto Corse in World Superbikes aboard an MV Agusta F4.
+Previously Camier competed since 2015 for MV Agusta Reparto Corse in World Superbikes aboard an MV Agusta F4.